ringcentral/ringcentral-api-docs/docs/active_call_control_overview.md

 *Party*  - Represents an active user in a call.

-## CSN - Call Session Notifications (NEW)
+## Telephony Sessions Notifications (NEW)

-*CSN - telephony/sessions* - a new subscription endpoint filter that can be configured at an account or extension level to get notifications/data streams on an ongoing Active telephony sessions.
+*telephony/sessions* - a new subscription endpoint filter that can be configured at an account or extension level to get notifications/data streams on an ongoing Active telephony sessions.

 The Extension Level Event Filter is : /restapi/v1.0/account/~/telephony/sessions